bevyengine/rfcs/rfcs/70-book_evolution_in_main.md

 🤷

 More non code commits in the main repo maybe?
 But I think that's good as it gives better visibility to book contributions.
+The main repo will also gets larger wich can slow down checkout / clones.

 ## Rationale and alternatives

 - It allows us to start writing the book without worrying it about being public directly, or working in a long lived branch
-- This keeps the book versionning in check with Bevy
+- This keeps the book versioning in check with Bevy

 ## Future possibilities

 - Publish the book content as part of the rust doc (a `bevy_book` crate?)
-- Publish the book content with versionning
+- Publish the book content with versioning